Count Vertigo

-Count Vertigo (Werner Zytle) is a supervillain appearing in American comic books published by DC Comics.
+Count Vertigo (Werner Vertigo, later Werner Zytle) is a supervillain appearing in American comic books published by DC Comics.
 Created by writer Gerry Conway and artists Trevor Von Eeden and Vince Colletta, the character first appeared in World's Finest Comics #251 (1978).
 In the DC Universe, Count Vertigo is the last descendant of the royal family that ruled the small eastern European country of Vlatava, which was taken over by the Soviet Union and later devastated by the Spectre.
 The character serves as an enemy of the superheroes Black Canary, Batman and later Green Arrow.

 Two incarnations of Count Vertigo, Cecil Adams and Werner Zytle, appear in Arrow, portrayed by Seth Gabel and Peter Stormare, respectively.
 Additionally, Michael York, Greg Ellis, and Steve Blum have voiced Vertigo in animation.

 Publication history

 Count Vertigo was created by writer Gerry Conway and artists Trevor Von Eeden and Vince Colletta, and first appeared in World's Finest Comics #251 (1978).
 Vertigo's costume was designed by Von Eeden, with the patterning of his cape being a tribute to Steve Ditko's distinctively arcane artwork.